logzio/logz-docs/_source/user-guide/k360/index.md

 For each tab, you can change the time frame chosen by clicking on the date bar at the top.

-In addition, you can dive deeper into the data by using the links at the top of the quick view menu and navigate directly to the relevant metrics view (**See Metrics**), or the relevant traces view (**See Traces**).

 ### Node quick view
 {:.no_toc}